pts/tinyveracrypt/README.txt

 truecrypt, veracrypt and cryptsetup.
 None of them are as compact (small size, few depencencies) as tinyveracrypt.

+Q27.
+Is it possible to use LUKS and VeraCrypt on the same raw device?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Practically no, because they use a conflicting iv_offset value: LUKS1 and LUKS2 use iv_offset == 0, VeraCrypt and TrueCrypt use iv_offset ==
+data_offset (--ofs=).

+Options considered (and failed) to make it work:

+* --ofs=0, VeraCrypt backup header at the end of the device (between offsets -131072 and -130560), LUKS1 PHDR between offsets 0 and 592, LUKS1 key
+  material between 512 and 576 (overlapping the LUKS1 PHDR), using a filesystem which ignores the first 1024 bytes (e.g. ext2).

+  This is practical only if `cryptsetup open --type tcrypt' and `veracrypt --mount' read the backup header by default.
+Unfortunately this is not the case, because cryptsetup needs the `--tcrypt-backup' command-line flag, and veracrypt doesn't have a command-line flag to read the backup header.

+* --ofs=0, VeraCrypt header between offsets 0 and 512 overlapping LUKS1 PHDR
+  between offsets 0 and 592.

+  This doesn't work, because the VeraCrypt header and the LUKS1 PHDR overlap and conflict, e.g. the LUKS1 PHDR stores payload_offset between 104 and 108, and the VeraCrypt header stores decrypted_size between 100 and 108.

+* --ofs=0, VeraCrypt hidden volume header between offsets 65536 and 66048,
+  LUKS1 PHDR between offsets 0 and 592, LUKS1 key material between 512 and
+  576 (overlapping the LUKS1 PHDR), using a filesystem which ignores the first 1024 bytes (e.g. ext2).

+  This works only if the user manually ignores the first 66048 bytes of the decrypted device, which is impractical.

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ dmsetup table --showkeys rr